swiss-territorial-data-lab/proj-borderpoints/README.md

     - Clip the plan to the subtiles.
 * Detection of the border points with the STDL object detector: the necessary documentation is available in the [associated GitHub repository](https://github.com/swiss-territorial-data-lab/object-detector)
 * Post-processing: produce one file with all the detections formatted according to the expert requirements.
-    - `post_processing.py`: the detections are filtered by their confidence score and ...
+    - `post_processing.py`: the detections are filtered by their confidence score and merged to their neighbors on adjacent tiles if they share the same class,
     - `point_matching.py`: the detections are matched with the points of the cadastral surveying for areas where it is not fully updated yet,
-    - `check_w_land_cover.py`: use the data on land cover to assign the class "non-materialized point" to undetermined points in building and stagnant waters.
+    - `check_w_land_cover.py`: use the data on land cover to assign the class "non-materialized point" to undetermined points in building and stagnant waters,
-    - `heatmap.py`: highlight areas with a high concentration of false positive points.
+    - `heatmap.py`: highlight areas with a high concentration of false positive points,

 All the parameters are passed through a configuration file.
 Some fixed parameters are set for the whole process in `constants.py`.